pothitos/naxos/manual/README.md

 };
 ```

 The `NsgAND` and `NsgOR` meta-goal classes derive from the above `NsGoal` class. `NsgAND` and `NsgOR` constructor functions take two arguments (of `NsGoal*` type), that represent their two subgoals.
-Every `NsGoal` member-function---apart from `GOAL()`---has to do with meta-goals.
+Every `NsGoal` member-function—apart from `GOAL()`—has to do with meta-goals.
 The application developer that wants to define their own goals, has to take only care of `GOAL()`.

 Every custom goal defined by the application developer should be a class that (directly or indirectly) extends `NsGoal`.
 Subsequently, function `GOAL()` should be defined in every goal class.
-Evidently, the goal class may also contain other member-functions---except from the ones also contained in the basic class, to avoid misunderstandings.
+Evidently, the goal class may also contain other member-functions—except from the ones also contained in the basic class, to avoid misunderstandings.

 `GOAL()` is a critical method, as the solver executes it every time it tries to satisfy a goal.
 This method returns a pointer to another `NsGoal` instance, i.e. it returns the next goal to be satisfied.
 If the pointer equals to `0`, this means that the current goal succeeded (was satisfied) and thus no other goal has to be created.